Are face masks required at camp?

 Is there nap time?

 There will be a rest time for Pre-K/K camps.
 It is 30 minutes long.
-The lights are dimmed and children may sleep or read quietly.
-Mats and blankets are provided.
+The lights are dimmed, and children may sleep or read quietly.
+Mats are provided and will be disinfected before and after each use in accordance to state/local guidelines.

-All parents/guardians must complete the Summer Camp 2019 Health and Permission form.
+All parents/guardians must complete the Summer Camp 2022 Health and Permission form upon registering online.
+On this form there is a section for parents/guardians to write down any health, learning, or behavioral conditions in which the Kentucky Science Center should be made aware.
 This information is meant to help each camper have the best possible experience.
-On this form there is a section for parents/guardians to write down any health, learning, or behavioral conditions in which the Kentucky Science Center should be made aware.

 If your child requires an Epi-pen or inhaler we will ask you to provide a labeled Epi-pen or inhaler for the week.
 You will also be asked to fill out our Emergency Action form at registration.
 Please note that we do not administer any other medication.
 In event of an emergency, we will contact 911 and then the guardians listed on the Health and Permission form.

 Kentucky Science Center is committed to providing a safe and educational experience for all campers.
-If you are interested in enrolling/ or have enrolled a camper with special needs, please contact the Manger of Camp Experience at 502-560-7156 to discuss the specific needs of your child and strategies that would ensure that your child has the most engaging experience possible.
-We also welcome camper aides, but require all aides who attend camp to clear a background check before camp begins.
+If you are interested in enrolling/ or have enrolled a camper with special needs, please contact the Camps and Family Programs Coordinator at 502-560-7154 to discuss the specific needs of your child and strategies that would ensure that your child has the most engaging experience possible.
+We also welcome camper aides but require all aides who attend camp to clear a background check before camp begins.